HomeTutorials

 A proton well captures an electron — no quantum postulates.

 A proton soliton creates a χ-well.
-An electron soliton binds inside it.
-Energy levels match the Bohr 1/n² ratio without any Schrödinger equation.
+An electron soliton binds inside it. χ-well depth shows 1/r-like distance scaling — no Schrödinger equation needed.

 8 min